Those gone but not forgotten

 William Alexander Cunningham

 Member William Alexander “Bill” Cunningham passed away on June 14, 2021 at Riverside Doctors Hospital in Williamsburg.
 While in Vietnam Lieutenant Cunningham served with Alpha Company, 3rd Battalion, 60th Infantry, 9th Infantry Division as Company Commander from March 1968 to September 1968.
+Before discharge Bill was advanced to the rank of Major.
 He was preceded in death by his wife Cheryll. – “As a Great Friend, Bill and I met when I was twenty and he was 27.
 We were very compatible from the beginning and developed a deep trust and fellowship while in Vietnam.
 We did not see each other for about 35 years or so and ran into each other at one of our reunions.
 We instantly reconnected and developed a deep friendship and bond.
 It is so rare to have many true friends in life and I was truly fortunate for Bill to be one of those true friends.
-We will remember and miss him.” – Dave Hanna – LT Cunningham’s RTO
+We will remember and miss him.” – Dave Hanna – LT Cunningham’s RT

 He was getting old and paunchy